kvishal2109/shruti-resinstore/README.md

 ## Adding Products

-Currently, products need to be added manually to Firebase Firestore.
-In the future, an admin panel will be added for easy product management.

-To add a product:
-1. Go to Firebase Console > Firestore
-2. Click on "products" collection
+Products are managed through the admin panel:

+1. Start the development server: `npm run dev`
+2. Go to `/admin` and login (password: `admin123`)
-3. Click "Add document"
+3. Click "Add Product" to create new products
-4. Fill in the required fields
-5. Upload product images to Firebase Storage and use the download URL
+4. Upload product images directly from the admin panel (stored in Vercel Blob)
+5. All products are automatically saved to Vercel Blob Storage

 ## Features in Detail